-- If capital is a material income-producing factor, they acquired their capital interest in a bona fide transaction (even if by gift or purchase from another family member), actually own the partnership interest, and actually control the interest. - 2) If capital is not a material incomeproducing factor, they must have joined together in good faith to conduct a business.
-In addition, they must have agreed that contributions of each entitle them to a share in the profits.
-Some capital or service must be provided by each partner.
+- · If capital is a material income-producing factor, they acquired their capital interest in a bona fide transaction (even if by gift or purchase from another family member), actually own the partnership interest, and actually control the interest. - · If capital is not a material incomeproducing factor, they joined together in good faith to conduct a business.
+They agreed that contributions of each entitle them to a share in the profits, and some capital or service has been (or is) provided by each partner.